jorgeperez99/roomstogo-outlet/README.md

 ```
 ## Sample
 ### Dynamic routes
 The service will load the routes and they will be loaded dynamically.
+The RouterModule.forRoot([]) is called to initialize the router

 **app.module.ts**
 ```